linuskmr/intcode-arduino/README.md

 ## Implementation Details

 The Arduino does not have enough SRAM to hold a large Intcode program completely in memory.
-For example, the program of the 19 Dec 2019 has 300 int64's, resulting in a total of 5829 bytes.
+For example, the program of [Day 19 of Advent of Code 2019](https://adventofcode.com/2019/day/9) has 300 int64's, resulting in a total of 5829 bytes.

 That is why a Python script acts as an external storage medium.
 It loads an intcode program from a file.
 The Arduino can then communicate with the Python script via the serial interface: